 Your recent editorial supporting the appointment of George A. Chritton, Jr., a CIA officer, to teach a "national security policy making" class next quarter is, at best, disappointing.
 It is unfortunate that the Nexus admits the numerous problems with his appointment yet comes to such an illogical conclusion under the guise of academic freedom.

 After being approached by the CIA, Chancellor Uehling and Dean Mann powered Chritton's appointment through without consulting the Academic Senate or the Political Science Department (mistake number one for our new chancellor).
 In addition, although the Nexus reported that Mr. Chritton was a candidate for the Princeton Ph.D program, they failed to emphasize the fact that he did not obtain the degree.
 A Ph.D is usually required to teach on the university level.

 Even if we overlook these points, the appointment of a CIA officer to a teaching position at this school is immoral.
 Mr. Chritton has stated publicly that one of his main duties here at UCSB is to promote recruitment.
 In fact, his stay here is being financed by the CIA which constitutes a high level of bias and oversteps any concept of academic freedom.
 Being on the CIA payroll will not make him "academically free" to discuss objectively the many crimes that the CIA has committed.
-The fact that he is being paid by the CIA still makes him an agent of the agency, even though he is being portraved as a teacher.
+The fact that he is being paid by the as stu CIA still makes him an agent of the agency, even though he is being portraved as a teacher.
 Giving him an office and a class to teach makes him appear legitimate even though he does not have the credentials to be a professor and has questionable alliances with an organization that has nothing to do with freedom, academic or otherwise.
 Will he tell possible recruits that the World Court found the CIA's mining of Nicaraguan ports illegal, that his agency prepared an assasination manual for the Contras or that the CIA has a long history of destabilizing foreign governments and economies?
 I think not.
 The university is not the place for CIA recruitment.
 Academic freedom should not be confused with irresponsible academia.
 This man is not qualified and his financial ties with such a questionable governmental agency that sponsors international destabilization is not conducive to objectivity or scholarly advancement.

-NELS C. HENDERSON STUDENT LOBBY Editor Daily Nexus: I am writing in response to the current controversy regarding the status of CIA officer George A. Chritton Jr. and whether or not he should be allowed to teach a polictical science class at UCSB.
-Let me begin by saying that I think it would Chritte We as receiv many Above in wh freely Denyi would to hea may r learn a the A resear anthro could I will s good from I Wit Depar reason essen disagi the ( Chritt lectur through could activit makes perha and w being Asi I thin this i progr schoo Unive have.
+would Chritte We as receiv many Above in wh freely Denyi would to hea may r learn a IW

+the A makes resear anthro could I will s good from Wit

+Depar

+reaso

+essen

+disag

+the C

+Chritt

+lectur

+through

+could

+activit

+perha

+and w

+being

+as the

+can al

+I thin

+this i

+progr

+schoo

+Unive

+have.